 Within the ERISA documentation, you must list health FSA and HRA eligibility and funding methods.

-My other recommendation – Reach out to us!
+My other recommendation is – Reach out to us!

 With our Premier ERISA Wrap Solution, you'll benefit from our industry-leading guarantee and legal compliance review of plan documents and Form 5500 filing.